Practice Related FAQs

 The list of FAQs has been compiled in order to answer common questions that might arise during clinical practice and in markets where clinical evidence is scarce.

-It is important to consider the holistic care of the resident/patient and use clinical judgement, making decisions based on the answers.
+It is important to consider the holistic care of the patient/resident and use clinical judgement, making decisions based on the answers.

-If you cannot find an answer to your question here, please contact Clinical@Arjo.com with your question(s) and we will endeavour to provide an answer and post it/them on this website in order to help others in future.
+If you cannot find an answer to your question here, please contact Clinical@Arjo.com with your question(s) and we will aim to provide an answer and post it/them on this website in order to help others moving forward.